 - Duration: Phased Retirement may continue for a period of up to two years at which time the staff member will have to retire as agreed.
 The Phased Retirement arrangement should be reviewed every six months for continued appropriateness (though it may be reviewed at any time by either Human Resources or the department).
 If the arrangement is no longer meeting the needs of the department, the staff member may choose to retire or return to work on a full-time basis in the same or an equivalent position with equivalent pay, benefits, and other terms and conditions of employment.
 If the arrangement is no longer meeting the needs of the staff member, he/she may choose to retire or discuss alternative arrangements with the department; based on business needs, the department will make the final decision on alternative arrangements, if any.

 - Reduction in Work Schedule: Phased Retirement involves a reduction in work schedule.
 The reduced work schedule shall not be less than 60% of the staff member’s prior work schedule.

-- Salary: A staff member's salary during Phased Retirement shall be reduced in proportion to the reduction in level of work (e.g., the salary of a staff member who is working full-time and goes to a 60% Phased Retirement schedule would be 60% of the staff member's full-time salary).
-During the period of Phased Retirement, staff members in Phased Retirement shall be eligible for promotional, merit or other salary increases based on the reduced salary.
+- Salary: A staff member's compensation during Phased Retirement shall be reduced in proportion to the reduction in level of work (e.g., the compensation of a staff member working full-time and goes to a 60% Phased Retirement schedule would be 60% of the staff member's full-time compensation).
+During the period of Phased Retirement, staff members in Phased Retirement shall be eligible for promotional, merit or other compensation changes based on the reduced compensation.